michaelmoreno/twitterclone/README.md

 any tweet is a reply to another, the id's of each will be saved in each other's objects.
 This allows the tweets and the their replies to be recursively rendered.

 A tip of the hat to Sass, as well.

+Plus, every website has to have a dark mode.